 How to track your conversion rate in Google Analytics

-How do you know how well your sales page (or any other page) is performing?
-If you haven’t heard of the term conversion rate, it’s basically the percentage of visitors that complete a certain action, e.g. buy your offer from your sales page, or sign up for your opt-in freebie.
+How do you know how well your sales page or landing page is performing?
+If you haven’t heard of the term conversion rate, it’s the percentage of visitors that complete a certain action.
+That action could be to buy your offer from your sales page, or sign up for your opt-in freebie.

 You can track your conversion rate in Google Analytics.
-You set up a goal, and see where visitors came from and what pages/posts get you the most subscribers or sales (depending on what goal you track).
+You set up a goal, and see where visitors came from and which pages/posts get you the most subscribers or sales.

-Keep in mind that if you barely get subscribers or sales, the problem might not be with the actual page, you might just need to get more traffic to the page.
+Keep in mind that if you get very few subscribers or sales, the problem isn’t always with the actual page.
+You might need to get more traffic to the page.

-If you haven’t already, first set up Google Analytics for your site and make sure your opt-in forms redirect new subscribers to a Thank You page.
+If you haven’t already, set up Google Analytics for your site first and make sure to redirect new subscribers to a Thank You page.

 Setting up goals